 Manuel Antonio National Park is about an hour south of Jaco.
 Just follow the highway down from Jaco until you get to Quepos.
 It gets a bit confusing around Quepos for a few minutes, so we suggest using your GPS then.
 We like the Waze app for directions here.
 Just plug in “Manuel Antonio National Park” as your destination and you’ll be good to go.

 Is It Worth A Visit?

 We think, yes.
-It is definitely an interesting place to see and visit, but we don’t like to go there too often.
-We find it to be too full with people.
+With these Manuel Antonio National Park tips, it is worth a visit.
+It’s definitely an interesting place to see and, but we don’t like to go there too often.
+We find it to be too full of people.
 It is beautiful though and is a great place to see a lot of amazing wildlife in a condensed area while also enjoying tropical beaches.

-Need more help wth planning your stay in Manuel Antonio?
-Check out our complete guide to the Manuel Antonio area here, complete with suggested activities, hotel, and restaurant recommendations.
+Need more help with planning your stay in Manuel Antonio?
+Check out our complete guide to the Manuel Antonio area here, filled with suggested activities, hotel, and restaurant recommendations.

 WANT TO CHASE FAB VIBES AROUND COSTA RICA ON A BUDGET?